Sketched Adaptive Federated Deep Learning: A Sharp Convergence Analysis: Sketched Adaptive FL under Mild Noise

 \begin{assumption} (Sub-Gaussian Noise).
 The stochastic noise $\norm{\nabla \cL^c(x) - g^c(x)}$ at each client is a $\sigma$-sub-Gaussian random variable, i.e. $\P(\norm{\nabla \cL^c(x) - g^c(x)} \ge t) \le 2 \exp(-t^2/\sigma^2)$, for all $t\ge 0$. \end{assumption}

-Besides, we have assumptions on the Hessian eigenspectrum $\{\lambda_i, v_i\}_{i=1}^d$ of the loss function $\cL$. \begin{assumption} (Hessian Matrix Eigenspectrum) The smoothness of the loss function $\cL$, i.e. the largest eigenvalue of the loss Hessian $H_\cL$ is bounded by $L$, $\max_i \lambda_i \le L$.
-The sum of absolute values of $H_\cL$ eigenspectrum is bounded by $\sumL$, i.e. $\sum_{i=1}^d \vert \lambda_i \vert \le \sumL$. \end{assumption} The assumption of bounded sum of eigenspectrum has been validated by several recent literatures, in the context of deep learning, where the eigenspectrum is observed to sharply decay~\citep{ghorbani2019investigation, li2020hessian, liu2023sophia}, have bulk parts concentrate at zero~\citep{sagun2016eigenvalues, liao2021hessian} or conform with a power-law distribution~\citep{xie2022power,zhang2024transformers}.
-We quote their plots in Appendix~\ref{app:expts} for completeness.
-Our empirical verification under the setting of FL can also be found in Fig.~\ref{fig:vit-small-eigenspectrum} in Appendix~\ref{app:expts}.
+Besides, we have assumptions on the Hessian eigenspectrum $\{\lambda_i, v_i\}_{i=1}^d$ of the loss function $\cL$. \begin{assumption} (Hessian Matrix Eigenspectrum) The smoothness of the client loss function $\cL_i$, i.e. the largest eigenvalue of the loss Hessian $H_{\cL_i}$ is bounded by $L$. \end{assumption} The local smoothness assumption is commonly used in federated learning settings~\citep{safaryan2021fednl, fatkhullin2024momentum} and holds for general deep learning losses.
+It can be directly derived from Assumption~\ref{assume_hessian} that the global loss $\cL = \frac{1}{C}\sum_{c=1}^C \cL_c$ is $L-$smooth.